Nandikaa-G/Elder-Health-Monitoring-System/README.md

 # Steps to run
 1. Clone the repository and update the api key required for ThingSpeak server
+2. Give the connections as specified in the Schematic diagram
-2. Run the index.html separately
+3. Run the index.html separately